Formalizing contextuality in sequential scenarios: Sequential scenarios

 Definition~\ref{def:instrument_no-disturbance} deserves some additional comments regarding the existing literature.
 First, the term no-disturbance, or the \enquote{Gleason property}, has sometimes been used in the literature~\cite{cabello2010NonContextualityPhysicalTheories,ramanathan2012GeneralizedMonogamyContextual} to describe the compatibility of marginals, i.e.:

 It is not equivalent to our definition, and does not carry the same insights.
-However, it is related as we mention in Section~\ref{ssec:no-disturbance-and-com}.
-On the other hand, No Signalling In Time (NSIT) from~\cite{kofler2013Condition} is similar to our notion of no-disturbance, but it is applied differently; NSIT should apply unconditionally to all instruments, whereas no-disturbance is assumed to hold for only some set of instruments.
-Finally, we do not refer here to the notion of state no-disturbance, as in the \enquote{no information without disturbance} principle~\cite{busch2009NoInformationDisturbance,heinosaari2016InvitationQuantumIncompatibility}, but rather to outcome no disturbance -- i.e. the fact that the outcome of a measurement is independent of the previous measurement.
+However, these two notions are related as we mention in Section~\ref{ssec:no-disturbance-and-com}.
+On the other hand, No Signalling In Time (NSIT) from~\cite{kofler2013ConditionMacroscopicRealism} is similar to our notion of no-disturbance, but it is applied differently; NSIT should apply unconditionally to all instruments, whereas no-disturbance is assumed to hold for only some set of instruments.
+Finally, we do not refer here to the notion of state no-disturbance, as in the \enquote{no information without disturbance} principle~\cite{busch2009NoInformationDisturbance,heinosaari2016InvitationQuantumIncompatibility}, but rather to outcome no disturbance -- i.e. the fact that the outcome of an instrument is independent of the previous instrument.

-When one has multiple sequences of instruments, this forms what we call a \textit{sequential scenario}: \begin{definition}[Sequential scenario] A sequential scenario is given by a tuple $\XMOSEQ$ where: \begin{itemize} \item $X$ is the set of instrument labels; \item $\mathcal{S}$ the set of sequences, where a sequence $S \in \mathcal{S}$ is a set of instrument labels indexed by their ordering $S = \{ A_i \mid A \in X, i \in I\}$ where $I \subset \mathbb{N}$ is an indexed set.
+When one has multiple sequences of instruments, this forms a \textit{sequential scenario}: \begin{definition}[Sequential scenario] A sequential scenario is given by a tuple $\XMOSEQ$ where: \begin{itemize} \item $X$ is the set of instrument labels; \item $\mathcal{S}$ the set of sequences, where a sequence $S \in \mathcal{S}$ is a set of instrument labels indexed by their ordering $S = \{ A_i \mid A \in X, i \in I\}$ where $I \subset \mathbb{N}$ is an indexed set.
 The set of all possible sequences given a set $X$ and an indexed set $I$ is written $\mathfrak{S}_I^X$; \item $O = (O_x)_{x \in X}$ is the set of classical outcomes for each instrument.
 When we consider a sequence of instruments $S \in \mathfrak{S}_I^X$, we define $O_S$ as the Cartesian product of the possible outcomes:

 Where $I$ is an indexed set and $S$ an arbitrary sequence. \end{itemize} \end{definition}

 We point out two implicit assumptions which are made in sequential scenarios.
 First, all the first instruments in a sequence must have the same input state space, say $\Sigma_{\textup{in}}$, and second whenever two instruments are made in a sequence they must have matching state space.
 As an example, let $A\colon \Sigma_A \to \Sigma_A' \times O_A$ and $B\colon \Sigma_B \to \Sigma_B' \times O_B$ such that $S = \set{A_1, B_2}$ then one must have $\Sigma_A' = \Sigma_B$.
 Moreover, since $A_1$ is the first instrument in the sequence we necessarily have $\Sigma_A = \Sigma_{\textup{in}}$.